AryanpurTech/BlueEngine/README.md

 Make sure to use latest Rust version, as the engine is always kept up to date.

-> Due to recent updates, it is not stable to use anything beyond this [commit](https://github.com/AryanpurTech/BlueEngine/commit/84156642c7d8e61968d951d0e68c4009d2730b5c).
-Please keep using version 0.4.8 as latest instead.

 ## About

 Blue Engine is a general-purpose, easy-to-use, extendable, and portable graphics engine written in rust.
 The engine can run on many popular back-end APIs including Vulkan, D3D-12, GL-ES 3, and Metal as well as Windows, Linux, Mobile, and OSX to ensure cross-platform compatibility.